 Plenty of solo travellers have already discovered that Scandinavia is the place to be.
 In fact, Norway, Sweden and Finland all made the top 20 in Travel + Leisure magazine's list of best countries for solo travel.
 So even if you're travelling on your own here, you'll be in good company.

-Read below why you'll have a safe, relaxing and wonderful time on your solo adventure in Scandinavia.
+Read on, to find out why you'll have a safe, relaxing and unforgettable time on a solo adventure in Scandinavia and the Nordics.

 1. Language barrier?
 Not in Scandinavia